aws-samples/aws-glue-samples/utilities/Hive_metastore_migration/README.md

      you created to point to the Hive metastore.
 It is used to extract the Hive JDBC connection information using the native Spark library.

-   - `--database-prefix` should be set to a string prefix that is applied to the database name created in AWS Glue Data Catalog.
+   - `--database-prefix` (optional) should be set to a string prefix that is applied to the database name created in AWS Glue Data Catalog.
 You can use it as a way to track the origin of the metadata, and avoid naming conflicts.
 The default is the empty string.

-   - `--table-prefix` should be set to a string prefix that is applied to the table names created in AWS Glue Data Catalog.
+   - `--table-prefix` (optional) should be set to a string prefix that is applied to the table names created in AWS Glue Data Catalog.
 Again, you can use it as a way to track the origin of the metadata, and avoid naming conflicts.
 The default is the empty string.

    In the Connections page, add the Hive metastore connection you created.
+The same connection must be specified both here and in the `--connection-name` argument.
    Finally, review the job and create it.

 7. Run the job on the AWS Glue console.
 When the job is finished, the metadata